 Emily WinterSenior Research Associate iGen Project

-I am a recipient of an ESRC 1+3 award
+For my Masters and PhD, I was a recipient of an ESRC 1+3 award

-I am a Writing Tutor in the FASS (Faculty of Arts and Social Sciences) Writing Space, working one-to-one with undergraduate students to improve their academic writing.
+I previously taught on Media and Cultural Studies 101 (2016), and was a Writing Tutor in the FASS (Faculty of Arts and Social Sciences) Writing Space between 2014 and 2016, working one-to-one with undergraduate students to improve their academic writing.

 MA in Sociological Research- Distinction (Lancaster University)

 BA (Hons) in History- First Class (University of Exeter)